FAQ: How to manage Windows 10 updates | ZDNet

 When does Windows 10 install updates?

+Windows 10 downloads cumulative updates in the background and installs them automatically.
+As noted earlier, optional updates released in the "C" and "D" weeks are not installed automatically.
+In addition, as of version 1903, feature updates are also not installed automatically unless the current device is approaching its end-of-support date.

-Windows 10 downloads updates in the background and installs them automatically.
-Beginning with version 1607, you can specify Active Hours when you don't want to be interrupted by these installations.
+Using options on the Windows Update page in Settings, you can specify Active Hours (a block of up to 18 continuous hours) when you don't want to be interrupted by these installations.
 In theory, that prevents a large update from interfering with your workday activities, although the strategy fails if you shut your device down at the end of the day and don't restart until the next day.

-In the Creators Update, Microsoft says it will offer more notice over when updates have been installed and offer some control over when they are installed.
+Windows 10 offers additional notification options as well as the option to choose a specific time (during your lunch break, for example) when updates will be installed.

-Can I delay feature updates?
+Can I delay the installation of updates?

+As of version 1903, Windows 10 no longer installs feature updates automatically.
+Instead, as with the optional cumulative updates delivered in the "C" and "D" weeks, the update is listed as available in Windows Update, but you have to click Download And Install to kick off the installation.
+This change affects all editions, including Windows 10 Home.

+If you choose not to click that link, Windows 10 will respect your decision, but not indefinitely.
+For retail editions of Windows (Home and Pro), each version is supported for 18 months from its initial release date.
+When you approach the end of that period, Windows Update will notify you that it plan to install an upgrade to the current version; you can choose the installation time within a narrow range of dates, but you can't delay the installation indefinitely.

-If you're running Windows 10 Home, there is no supported way to delay the installation of updates.
-When a feature update is available, it will install in the next window outside Active Hours.
+If you're running a version of Windows 10 Home earlier than version 1903, there is no supported way to delay the installation of cumulative updates, and when a feature update is available, it will install in the next window outside Active Hours.
 You can try various workarounds, such as shutting off the Windows Update service or setting your network connection as metered, but these only briefly postpone the inevitable.

+As of version 1903, all publicly released (non-Insider) editions of Windows 10 allow users to pause all updates for up to 35 days.
+The option to pause for 7 days is available on the main Windows Update page.
+To choose a different number of days, use the Advanced Options button.
+For full details about this feature, see "Windows 10 tip: When you should (and shouldn't) pause updates."

-In Pro, Enterprise, and Education editions, you can defer feature updates for up to 10 months by using Windows Update for Business, which consists of two separate settings:
+In Pro, Enterprise, and Education editions, you can defer feature updates for up to 365 days after their initial release.
+In addition, you can defer quality updates, including the monthly Patch Tuesday fixes, by up to 30 days.

-- Switch to the Current Branch for Business (CBB).
-In version 1607, you'll find this option in Settings > Update & security > Windows Update > Advanced Options.
-Select the Defer feature updates checkbox to move to the CBB.
-That gives you at least a four-month delay compared to the Current Branch.

-- Use Group Policy to defer feature updates by up to six more months.
-You can use Group Policy settings on a local PC or in a Windows domain to assign PCs to the CBB and then defer feature updates by up to 180 days more.
-To access these settings for a local PC, open Local Group Policy Editor (Gpedit.msc) and navigate to Computer Configuration > Administrative Templates > Windows Components > Windows Update > Defer Windows Updates > Select when feature updates are received.
+These deferrals use the Windows Update for Business feature set.
+For full instructions on how to use Windows Update for Business, see "Windows 10 update: The complete guide for businesses of every size."

+After you reach the maximum deferral period for each type of update, Windows 10 installs it automatically.
+No further deferrals are permitted.

 Can I uninstall a driver delivered through Windows Update?

-Note: This article has been updated multiple times since its initial publication.
-The most recent update was September 5, 2019, and includes details about important changes that were effective with version 1903.